gjvanderheiden/libknx/README.md

   - bool type
   - string type
   - uint8
+- Requests, Response as bytes: dynamic length, not the current hard coded value
 - Time-out on (ConnectState)Request without a reponse
   - Resend
   - if no reply / second time-out: disconnect